 This website may contain affiliate links and advertising so that we can provide recipes to you.
 Read my disclosure policy.

-French Baguette Recipe
+Easy French Baguette Recipe

-One of the best things about a French baguette is that the structure is such that you can slice into it while it’s still warm.
+One of the best things about a French baguette is that the structure is such that you can slice it while it’s still warm.
 Let it cool for 5-10 minutes then slice into it and slather it with butter or your favorite toppings.
 Homemade Jam, Cinnamon Honey Butter, or toast it and turn it into some of the best Bruschetta ever!
 Dip this French baguette in some gourmet olive oil and cracked pepper or just eat it plain.
 You can’t go wrong, any way you eat it!
 This French Baguette is so luscious, your whole family is going to love this, you have to try it!

 Ingredients for Homemade French Baguette

-How to Make an Authentic Baguette
+How to Make an Authentic French Baguette

 The overnight proof lets the yeast really develop into a fabulous taste and texture.
 French baguette is a favorite recipe that goes well with so many family meals or eating it all on its own!